datawire/quark/design/backend/README.md

 =================

 Problems:

+ - If the structure of the code produced for different target languages needs to differ signficantly from each other, it is also difficult to accomodate with this design.

  - Backend functions as a simple rendering of the annotated AST, but there are lots of reasons that target code needs to be structurally